ronaldkohhh/foundry-nft-f23/README.md

 forge snapshot
 ```

-And you'll see an output file called `.gas-snapshot`
+And you'll see and output file called `.gas-snapshot`

 # Formatting